JohnLCaron/rlauxe/docs/Developer.md

 # Developer Notes
-_12/12/2025_
+_12/13/2025_

 ## Prerequisites

-1. Install a git client compatible with github
+1. A git client that is compatible with github.
 2. **Java 21+**.
 Install as needed, and make it your default Java when working with rlauxe.
 3. The correct version of gradle and kotlin will be installed when you invoke a gradle command.